 Tear Jerker: The poem Solomon Kane's Homecoming has a very somber tone and greatly humanizes Kane by showing that, rather than an unyielding engine of vengeance, he is an aging, weary man who would like nothing more than to settle down and live out the remainder of his days in peace.
 When he leaves his hometown for yet another journey at the end, it feels like a straight-up Downer Ending.

 The 2010 Film:

-Complete Monster Malachi, an Evil Sorcerer who becomes a Sorcerous Overlord in Solomon Kane.
+Complete Monster: Malachi is an Evil Sorcerer who becomes a Sorcerous Overlord in Solomon Kane.
 Considering himself the Devil's servant, Malachi ingratiated himself to Josiah Kane to bring Josiah's dead son Marcus back to life, but restored him as an undead abomination bound to Malachi's will to serve as his Dragon.
 Malachi took over the lands and has the innocent kidnapped for slavery, or simply murdered.
-Those are the lucky ones as others he simply turns into flesh eating abominations.
-Malachi later has the leaders of the resistance against him crucified and when Solomon Kane confronts him, Malachi attempts to sacrifice the innocent Meredith to open the gates of hell and send Solomon to eternal torture- as well as the rest of the world.
+Others he just turns into flesh eating abominations.
+Malachi later has the leaders of the resistance against him crucified and when Solomon Kane confronts him, Malachi tries to sacrifice the innocent Meredith to open the gates of hell and send Solomon to eternal torture, as well as the rest of the world.

 The scene where the bandit gets initiated into Marcus' army, being corrupted by evil, saying that it feels "GOOOOD!"

 The Devil sending a 30ft lava monster through an equally giant portal to kill a 6 foot Solomon is a bit corny by itself (and kind of clashes against the atmosphere of the rest of the film), but the design of the thing looks more like something you hit repeatedly until its HP bar reaches zero than a movie villain.
 This was, in fact, one of the most criticized points of the film.